NilPointer-Software/bdfd-wiki/src/bdscript/channelID.md

 Returns a channel's ID.

 ## Usages
-There are two usages for the `$channelID` function.
+There are two usages of the `$channelID` function.

 ### Usage #1
 `$channelID` - Gets the ID of the current channel.